MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-reverse-journal-posting.md

 ---
 title: Undo a Posting by Posting a Reversing Entry
-description: 'If you have made an erroneous posting in the general journal, then you can use the Reverse Transaction function to undo the posting with a correct audit trail.'
+description: 'If you find a mistake in a posted general journal, you can use the Reverse Transaction action to undo the posting with a correct audit trail.'
 author: brentholtorf
-ms.topic: conceptual
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
-ms.search.keywords: reimbursement
-ms.search.form: '20, 25, 29, 38, 202, 5912,'
-ms.date: 07/22/2021
 ms.author: bholtorf
+ms.reviewer: bnielse
+ms.topic: how-to
+ms.date: 03/28/2023
+ms.custom: bap-template
 ---
 # Reverse Journal Postings and Undo Receipts/Shipments